-However, during 2020, as part of wider Diocesan Review, it was agreed that the Monmouth Diocesan Board of Finance would take over the expenditure relating to the diocesan statutory duties for education.
-Work will continue into 2021 to ensure that the Diocesan Trust is financially sustainable.
+During 2020, as part of wider Diocesan Review, it was agreed that the Monmouth Diocesan Board of Finance would take over the expenditure relating to the diocesan statutory duties for education.
+Work has continued, to ensure the Diocesan Trust is financially sustainable, and in 2022 the Church Schools agreed to a Service Level Agreement and the Diocesan Trust will receive a contribution from each school towards the services provided.

-TRUSTEES' REPORT (INCLUDING DIRECTORS' REPORT) (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2020
+TRUSTEES' REPORT (INCLUDING DIRECTORS' REPORT) (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2022